nicolaschan/bell/privacy.md

  (7) Information concerning a user that the Web site or online service collects online from the user and maintains in personally identifiable form in combination with an identifier described in this subdivision.

 ## Summary
-- We **do not** collect personal information as defined above
+- We **do not** collect personal information as defined above.
-- If your browser allows it, we store some data on your computer to improve service and functionality (such as theme preferences)
+- If your browser allows it, we store some data on your computer to improve service and functionality (such as theme preferences).
+This may be in cookies, local storage, indexed database, or similar.
-- We may report data we collect publicly
+- We may report any data we collect publicly.

 ## Data We Collect
 Some examples of data we might collect (what we collect may not be limited to these):